GiantGeorgeGo/giantgeorgego.github.com/_posts/2015-10-19-Android-studio-NDK.md

                           moduleName "hello-jni"
                      }

-               add:
+               in the gradle.properties if you encounter the build problem, add:

                     android.useDeprecatedNdk=true

-               in the gradle.properties if you encounter the build problem.

    [2] Android.mk: build manually, not pratice using Android Studio.

 7. The last thing is using the .so module in the java class.